rainlab/blog-plugin/README.md

 Use the `blogPosts` component to display a list of latest blog posts on a page.
 The component has the following properties:

+* **categoryFilter** - a category slug or URL parameter (:slug) to filter the posts by.
+If left blank, all posts are displayed.
 * **postsPerPage** - how many posts to display on a single page (the pagination is supported automatically).
 The default value is 10.
 * **categoryPage** - path to the category page.
 The default value is **blog/category** - it matches the pages/blog/category.htm file in the theme directory.
 This property is used in the default component partial for creating links to the blog categories.
 * **postPage** - path to the post details page.
 The default value is **blog/post** - it matches the pages/blog/post.htm file in the theme directory.
 This property is used in the default component partial for creating links to the blog posts.